|Presented by||Universidad Complutense de Madrid|

 |Clasification of night images taken from the ISS|

-Our main objective it's to study the light pollution that came from the cities.
+Our main objective is to study the light pollution that came from the cities.
 We want to stop the waste of energy and the destruction of the mighty ecosystem.

 Your collaboration it is really important because algorithms cannot distinguis between stars, cities, and other objects (i.e. moon).
 Thus, we need your help to assess the light pollution in our world!